 Consider a firm with an investment opportunity that needs equity financing.
-The value of the firm's assets-in-place is a.
+The value of firm's assets-in-place is a.
 The investment opportunity has a net present value (NPV), b.
 To facilitate our analysis, we assume that the values of a and b are known to both insiders and the market.
-We assume away the asymmetric information about assets-in-place and investment opportunities because such asymmetric information in a Myers-Majluf framework does not help generate interesting results for rights issues.
-We show in later discussion that it is asymmetric information about private benefits of control that critically contributes to the understanding of the choice between rights issues and cash offers.
+We assume away the asymmetric information about assets-in-place and investment opportunities, because such asymmetric information in a Myers-Majluf framework does not help generate interesting results for rights issues.
+We show below that it is asymmetric information about private benefits of control that critically contributes to the understanding of the choice between rights issues and cash offers.

 We assume that the firm's controlling shareholder receives private benefits of control, c, from the ongoing business.
-If a new project is undertaken, the controlling shareholder also obtains additional private benefits arising from the new investment.
+If a new project is undertaken, he also obtains additional private benefits arising from the new investment.
 The additional private benefits are positively correlated with the existing private benefits.
-For simplicity, we let the new benefits amount to a proportion of old ones, namely, $g \times c$ , where g is a constant percentage.
+For simplicity, we let the new benefits amount to a proportion of old ones, namely, g\c, where g is a constant percentage.
 Corporate insiders (including potential large shareholders) in our model know the true value of private benefits of control, c, and the market does the guesswork (see Gomes (2000) for a similar assumption in an IPO study).
-To impose a workable structure on this information asymmetry, we assume that there are only two types of firm in the market: one with low private benefits, $c_L$ , and the other with high private benefits, $c_H(c_L < c_H)$ .
-High firm quality is characterized by low control benefits obtained by controlling shareholders, $c_L$ , from both the ongoing business and new investment, whereas low firm quality means high control benefits, $c_H$ , ceteris paribus.
-Note that in terms of total private benefits, we have $(1 + g)c_L < (1 + g)c_H$ , where g is public knowledge (so that we can concentrate on the asymmetric information on c).
+To impose a workable structure on this information asymmetry, we assume that there are only two types of firm in the market: one with low private benefits, $c{L}$ , and the other with high private benefits, $c{H}$ ( $c{L} < c{H}$ ).
+High firm quality is characterized by low control benefits obtained by controlling shareholders, $c{L}$ , from both the ongoing business and new investment, while low firm quality means high control benefits, $c{H}$ , ceteris paribus.
+Note that, in terms of total private benefits, we have $c{L} + gc{L} < c{H} + gc{H}$ , where g is public knowledge (so that we can concentrate on the asymmetric information on c).

-The time line in our model is the same as that used by Myers and Majluf (1984).
-At t = 0, the incumbent controlling shareholder maximizes his or her entitled equity claim (security benefits) and private benefits of control at t = 1.
-As in the work of Zingales (1995), security benefits are enjoyed by all shareholders in proportion to their holdings in the firm, but private benefits are obtained only by the controlling shareholder.
-It should be noted that this self-interested objective function is different from the traditional assumptions of Myers and Majluf (1984) and Daniel and Titman (1995), where managers maximize all existing shareholders' wealth (security benefits) in the firm.
-We also assume that all investors are risk neutral, and the interest rate is 0.
-The cost of the new investment, E, is public knowledge, as is the present value of the new project, b + E. The firm has no financial slack, and the firm has to issue equity equal to E.
+The time line in our model is the same as in Myers and Majluf (1984).
+At t=0, the incumbent controlling shareholder maximizes his entitled equity claim (security benefits) and private benefits of control at t=1.
+As in Zingales (1995), security benefits are enjoyed by all shareholders in proportion to their holdings in the firm, but private benefits are only obtained by the controlling shareholder.
+It should be noted that this self-interested objective function is different from the traditional assumption in Myers and Majluf (1984) and Daniel and Titman (1995) where managers maximize all existing shareholders' wealth (security benefits) in the firm.
+We also assume that all investors are risk neutral, and the interest rate is zero.
+The cost of the new investment, E, is public knowledge.
+So is the present value of the new project, b+E. The firm has no financial slack and the firm has to issue equity equal to E.